Mohammed-Alsaad/CS409-finalProject/README.md

 ## Email Reminders

 The application includes a scheduled reminder system that runs daily at 9 AM.
-It checks for tasks due in the next 3 days and sends email reminders.
+It checks for tasks due in the next 3 days (configurable) and sends email reminders.

 **Note**: If SMTP credentials are not configured, reminders will be logged to the console instead of being sent via email.

 ## Database

 The application uses **Supabase (PostgreSQL)** for persistent data storage.
-The database connection is configured via the `DATABASE_URL` environment variable.

-### Setup
-1. Create a Supabase account at [supabase.com](https://supabase.com)
-2. Create a new project
-3. Get your connection string from Settings → Database
-4. Add `DATABASE_URL` to your `.env` file

-See `SUPABASE_SETUP.md` for detailed setup instructions.

 ### Tables
 - **users**: User accounts and home information
 - **tasks**: Maintenance tasks
 - **task_history**: Completion history for tasks

-All tables are automatically created on first run.

 ## Development